ARISE-Initiative/robosuite/docs/modules/renderers.md

 ### Requirements to use the iGibson Renderer

-Using iGibson's PBR requires Linux or Windows machines; you can still use the iGibson renderer with Mac OS X but it won't be PBR, it goes back to classic OpenGL rendering.
+Using iGibson's PBR requires Linux or Windows machines; you can still use the iGibson renderer with macOS but it won't be PBR, it goes back to classic OpenGL rendering.
 Apart from that, the minimum system requirements are the following:

 - Linux
   - Ubuntu 16.04